 E-cigarettes may be shaped and coloured to make them look like cigarettes or other tobacco products like cigars, cigarillos, pipes, hookahs or shishas.
 E-cigarettes are also sometimes made to look like everyday items such as pens or USB memory sticks.

 E-cigarettes can either be disposable or re-useable.
-Most devices include a battery, an airflow sensor (to activate the power from the battery), an aerosol generator (to turn the e-liquid into an aerosol) and the e-liquid.
+Most devices include a battery, an airflow sensor (to activate the power from the battery), an aerosol generator (to turn the e-liquid into an aerosol) and e-liquid.

 Are e-cigarettes legal in NSW?